 AGI or Adjusted Gross Income is the figure which represents how much a tax payer earned and is responsible for paying taxes on with respect to the prior tax year.
 AGI includes all income sources, but is often smaller than the total gross income as a select number of adjustments (deductions, credits, certain expenses, etc) are made to this figure in accordance with the US tax code.
 These adjustments, which can include retirement accounts, work related expenses, education and other expenses, are often phased out for higher income earners.

 Knowing what this figure is for you can be helpful when determining if you qualify for certain tax breaks and/or programs, for example the Earned Income Tax Credit.
 It is also very commonly used to sign or verify a tax payer’s identity when electronically filing with the IRS.

-To identify your AGI on your prior year tax return, look to the following places;
+To identify your AGI from your tax return (prior to 2018) look to the following lines:

 If you filed Form 1040 it will be listed on line 37.